 Although digestive issues are the most noticeable symptoms, dairy sensitivities don’t just affect the gut.
 They’re also associated with:

 - Skin issues (acne, dry or itchy skin, dandruff)

 If you do have a dairy sensitivity, this is where you’ll notice major improvements.

 After 30 days, take note of how you feel.
 If you notice improvements, it doesn’t mean you can never have dairy, but it does indicate you were reacting to something.

 The final step is to slowly and systematically reintroduce healthy cheeses and other keto-approved dairy foods.
-Add in one food per 1-2 weeks and see how you respond.
+Add one food every 1-2 weeks and see how you respond.

-The good news for cheese lovers is that yes, cheese is definitely keto.
-It’s low in carbs, and it’s a great source of healthy fats and protein.
+The good news for cheese lovers is that yes, cheese is keto-friendly.
+It’s low in carbs, and it can be a great source of healthy fats and protein.

-But remember: for anyone, keto or not, it pays to buy quality cheeses and other products in this food group.
-That means non-homogenized, unpasteurized, organic cheese made from grass-fed milk using traditional methods.
+But remember: for anyone — keto or not — it pays to buy high-quality cheeses and other dairy products.
+That means non-homogenized, unpasteurized, and organic cheese made from grass-fed milk using traditional methods.

-If you stick with the very highest quality cheese (and other low-carb dairy products), you will benefit in terms of weight loss, better strength and energy levels, and optimal hormone levels.
+If you stick with the highest quality keto cheese (and other low-carb dairy products), you will benefit in terms of weight loss, better strength and energy levels, and optimal hormone levels.